HenryChen1/my-practice-code/README.md

 # my-practice-code
 ===================

+## About me

-*It's the first project for my github. <br>
+	* It's the first project for my github. <br>

-*Also is the start that I learn PYTHON.
+	* Also is the start that I learn PYTHON.

-*Welcome to point out my mistakes.
+	* Welcome to point out my mistakes.

-*I will listen with repectful attention.
+	* I will listen with repectful attention.

 :D